 Answered By: Library Online Last Updated: May 31, 2018 Views: 48

-Under the name of the publication you will see a list of one or more databases which have articles from that journal, magazine, or newspaper along with the years of publication that are available in each database.
+Under the name of the publication, you will see a list of one or more databases which have articles from that journal, magazine, or newspaper along with the years of publication that are available in each database.

 You can then search for the article using the article's title, author, date of publication, etc. to find if the full text of the article is available in that database.
 Then click on the article or on the download PDF link to access the full text of the article.

-Interlibrary Loan: If you are not able to find the full text of the article in any of the databases, you can request for the Berkeley Library to obtain the article from another library which has it.
+Interlibrary Loan: If you are not able to find the full text of the article in any of the databases, you can request the Berkeley Library to obtain the article from another library which has it.
 Contact your library and ask your librarian to request the full text of the article from another library.